 Today I went into university for 9.30am to watch the first half of the Legal Skills moots.
 My SLF has been split into six teams who are mooting (doing a barrister-style legal competition in front of a mock court) against another SLF.
 My moot isn’t until next week, so today I wrote some feedback for the three teams who were speaking.
 The moot is a little stressful but I’m looking forward to challenging myself (and reminding myself firmly that if everything goes wrong all that I have to do is read from my well-prepared script).
 I hope it’ll teach me whether I enjoy standing up in ‘court’ or just find it scary.
 I’m interested in becoming a barrister in the future so it’s good to get this sort of experience at university.

 After the moot we had a property law plenary and then I came home and cooked some lunch with Sam.
 I then worked on reading some cases for the PBL problems for a couple of hours before getting ready to go skiing with the Snowsports Society (YUSNOW).
 We met YUSNOW at 5pm.
 A group of around fifteen of us went by minibus to Xscape to ski on real snow for three hours.
 It was a really fun trip; Xscape had some jumps and other features up so I got to practise my (incredibly rubbish) freestyle skills.
 The club then got some food together before heading home.
-Societies are a great way to meet people from all over the university (different years, different departments, different colleges.)
+Societies are a great way to meet people from all over the university (different years, different subjects, different colleges.)
 YUSNOW runs two yearly ski trips and I’d love to go on one at some point in the future too.

 That’s the end of my week in the life blog post; tomorrow I drop off these PBL problems and start the whole cycle over again.
-I hope that you’ve found this post useful and that it’s given you some insight into what a week in my life as a York Law School student looks like.
+I hope that you’ve found this post useful and that it’s given you some insight into what a week in my life as a Law student looks like.